With dark, velvety petals and a striking appearance, these Black Dahlia Flower Varieties will shower your garden with a mysterious glow!

 This variety offers deep, rich chocolate-brown petals that are velvety to the touch.
-Karma Choc is a long-blooming variety, producing flowers from mid-summer to early fall and reaching a mature height of 2-3 feet.
+Karma Choc is a long-blooming black dahlia flower variety, producing flowers from mid-summer to early fall and reaching a mature height of 2-3 feet.

 5. Burgundy Black Dahlia

 With its deep, rich dark burgundy and chocolate-hued, nearly black ruffled petals, this dahlia is a stunning choice for a dramatic focal point in the garden.
-The tall stems also make it a great cut flower and one of the Best Black Dahlia Flower Varieties.
+The tall stems also make it a great cut flower.

 6. Dahlia ‘Tamburo’

-This striking dahlia features slightly elongated, velvety red petals with a dusky chocolate hue, giving it a more angular form than other varieties.
-Tamburo is a reliable bloomer, producing flowers from mid-summer to early fall and reaching a mature height of 2-3 feet.
+This striking dahlia features slightly elongated, velvety red petals with a dusky chocolate hue, giving it a much better look and form than other varieties.

 Look at the Best Black Spruce Bonsai Pictures here